 -

-Statement by Floyd Mori, JACL National President
+Historic Statement Made by Floyd Mori, JACL National President, to the Japanese American Resisters

 Statement by Floyd Mori, JACL National PresidentMay 11, 2002delivered at the JACL Resisters CeremonyJapanese Cultural & Community Center of Northern California Most of you know that I was born and raised on a farm near Salt Lake City, Utah.
 I was a toddler when the war began and I have only faint glimpses of memory…